Francoist Spain: Central administration

+Economy

 The Civil War had ravaged the Spanish economy.
 Infrastructure had been damaged, workers killed and daily business severely hampered.
 For more than a decade after Franco's victory, the economy improved little.
 Franco initially pursued a policy of autarky, cutting off almost all international trade.
 The policy had devastating effects and the economy stagnated.
 Only black marketeers could enjoy an evident affluence.

 In 1940, the Sindicato Vertical was created.
 It was inspired by the ideas of José Antonio Primo de Rivera, who thought that class struggle would be ended by grouping together workers and owners according to corporative principles.
 It was the only legal trade union and was under government control.
 Other trade unions were forbidden and strongly repressed along with political parties outside the Falange.

 The Francoist agrarian colonisation was one of the most ambitious programs related to the regime's agrarian policies, which were an answer to the Republic's Law of Agrarian Reform and the war-time collectivizations.
 Somewhat inspired by the brief points related to agrarian policy of FE de las JONS, the Francoist colonisation underpinned a materialisation of the agrarian policies vowed by Fascism (connected to the Italian Bonifica integrale or the agrarian policy elements of the Nazi Generalplan Ost).
 The policy was carried out by the Instituto Nacional de Colonización (INC), created in 1939 with the goal of agricultural modernisation by means of the creation of irrigated lands, improvements in agrarian technology and training and the installment of settlers.
-By means of the INC, the extension and enforcement of internal colonization laws became a priority in the country.
-The enforced policies consolidated the privileges of the landowning classes, protecting to a large extent the large landowners from potential expropriations (tierras reservadas where large landowners owners retained land property and were transformed into irrigated lands with help from the INC vs the comparatively smaller tierras en exceso, purchased or expropriated and where settlers installed).
+It consolidated the privileges of the landowning classes, protecting to a large extent the large landowners from potential expropriations (tierras reservadas where large landowners owners retained land property and were transformed into irrigated lands with help from the INC vs the comparatively smaller tierras en exceso, purchased or expropriated and where settlers installed).
 While its inception dates to the period of hegemony of Fascist powers in Europe, the plan did not fully take off until the 1950s.
 From 1940 to 1970 around 300 colonisation settlements were created.